St. Paulus Kirche, Cincinnati

 St. Paulus Kirche is a former German Evangelical Protestant church located at the corner of 15th and Race Streets in the Over-the-Rhine historic district of Cincinnati, Ohio.
 It is one block from the headquarters of 3CDC which are located in Saengerhalle.
 Built in 1850, it is the oldest surviving Protestant church in the city and the second oldest church in Cincinnati.
+After sitting vacant for several decades, the building reopened as a brewpub in 2015.

 History

 St. Paul's was formed in 1845 as a breakaway from another German Protestant church, St. John's.
 Immigrants from northern Germany, who spoke Low German, felt marginalized by those from southern Germany, who spoke Swabian.
 The brick Greek Revival building opened in 1850, sporting a drugstore on the corner to help pay the mortgage.
 In 1950, the congregation merged with St. Peter's and moved to Westwood to form St. Peter and Paul United Church of Christ.
 The property was then used by a succession of other congregations until title reverted to the city.
 The building was vacant after 1993.